 The success whetted PBN’s appetite for bigger and better things.
 He was already armed with a success formula, and fine-tuned it to come out with interesting dining variations.
 The result was Red Bamboo Shoots, the elegant Chinese restaurant, followed by Tavern, a comfortable pub – all located within Museum Inn.
 Then followed Aromas of China, Samarkand, Hypnos, Indijoe… a list that is getting longer by the day.
 PBN’s success recipe combines innovation with a strong emphasis on quality, affordable prices and authenticity, all of which have made his restaurants a favourite with diners.

-From a single restaurant run by PBN in 1998, the BJN Group today is a powerhouse in the F&B industry, owning and managing 23 brands comprising 40 food and beverage outlets in Bangalore, Hyderabad and Mumbai.
-It has a workforce of 2,000 handpicked individuals who work devotedly to spread the message of fine dining.
+From a single restaurant run by PBN in 1998, the BJN Group today owning and managing 14 brands comprising 25 food and beverage outlets in Bangalore, Hyderabad and Mumbai.
+It has a workforce of 1,500 professionals who work devotedly to spread the message of fine dining.